adrianmtnz-upgrade/DAW_PROG/BienvenidoAMiRepositorioDAW/TestingNewThings/lambdaExpressions/alumnsList/Exercise1.md

 # EXERCISE 1 #

-Given a list of students with the following atributes: ID, idNumber, name, surnames, course name they are enrolled in, grades and age.
+Given a list of students with the following attributes: ID, idNumber, name, surnames, course name they are enrolled in, grades and age.
 Perform the following operations:

 - List all the students
 - Get the students whose name starts with L or G